adlmayo/diabetes-prediction/README.md

 # Diabetes Prediction

-A binary classification project that predicts whether a patient is likely to have diabetes, based on the [Pima Indians Diabetes Database](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database).
+A binary classification project that predicts whether a patient is likely to have diabetes.

----

 ## Problem Statement
 Given 8 clinical measurements for a female patient (age 21+), predict whether she tests positive for diabetes (`Outcome = 1`) or not (`Outcome = 0`).

----

 ## Dataset